V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngumbila : thunderstorm, storm

-– nguna : whiteness of a cloth
+– nguna : whiteness of a fabric

 – ngunda : desire, craving, thirst, envy, search of pleasure, lust / sorrow, hardship